 MuseX is an app that utilizes the user’s voice as an instrument to create layered musical tracks.

-MuseX works by breaking down songs into layered tracks, which the user can edit or add to simply by humming along.
+MuseX works by breaking down songs into layered tracks, which the user can edit or add to by merely humming along.
 Users record their voice, then convert the track to a selected musical instrument.
-Multiple tracks layered together form a song.
-The user may start from scratch or select from a wide range of ready-made songs, which they can freely edit.
-MuseX provides an end-to-end experience – from listening to a favorite track to creating your own masterpiece – and brings the joy of music making into the hands of people everywhere.
+Multiple tracks layered together to form a song.
+The user may start from scratch or choose from a wide range of ready-made songs, which they can freely edit.
+MuseX provides an end-to-end experience – from listening to a favorite track to creating your masterpiece – and brings the joy of music making into the hands of people everywhere.

 SVA MFA Senior Thesis (Individual)

 I have played musical instruments since I was very young, not professionally, just for fun.
-In my daily life I enjoy listening to music and I always hum along with the music I listen to.
+In my daily life, I enjoy listening to music, and I always hum along with the music I listen.
 I usually think about creating a piece of music just like it.
-But I always give up immediately, because I am neither a musician nor a composer...
+But I still give up immediately, because I am neither a musician nor a composer...

-In order to learn more about the current experience of making music.
-I did some research on the current products in the market:
+To learn more about the current experience of making music.
+I did some research on the existing products:

 I find that people like playing music games like guitar hero or Patatap.
 But playing this kind of game is just for fun which doesn’t help users to learn that much about music.
 And music production software called Digital Audio Workstation is not easy to use.

 The target users I focus on are the beginners who want to make music but are neither musicians nor composers.